 Recommended settings for an initial training campaign for all staff:

-Name: Security Awareness Training for All Users
+Campaign Name: Security Awareness Training for All Users

-Start Campaign At: Set as applicable
+Start Date: Set as applicable

-Courses: Kevin Mitnick Security Awareness Training - 45 Min
+Content: Kevin Mitnick Security Awareness Training - 45 Min

 - Add a welcome email to users which will contain the link for your users to confirm their account and log in for training.